maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 ## Fetching data from the web

-With a [URL query](https://joshuadull.github.io/APIs-for-Libraries/03-Creating-url-queries/index.html) in hand, the [Unix shell](https://librarycarpentry.org/lc-shell/) provides a powerful commandline driven interface for processing and interacting with large amounts of text data.
+With a [URL query](https://joshuadull.github.io/APIs-for-Libraries/03-Creating-url-queries/index.html) in hand, the [Unix shell](https://librarycarpentry.org/lc-shell/) provides a powerful command line driven interface for processing and interacting with large amounts of text data.
 As the response from many APIs will be in a text-based format, such as JSON or XML, various shell tools will provide us with the functionality  to acquire data and process the response, allowing for easy use of the large existing set of Unix tools.

 ## Shell Tools
-Building on the skill from [Unix shell](https://librarycarpentry.org/lc-shell/) lesson, we add the following commandline programs for working with APIs
+Building on the skill from [Unix shell](https://librarycarpentry.org/lc-shell/) lesson, we add the following command line programs for working with APIs

 - `curl`   - A command line tool for transferring data from URLs
-- `jq`  - A commandline JSON processor
+- `jq`  - A command line JSON processor
 - `xmlstarlet`  - A command line XML parser

 In this lesson we will use `curl` command for interacting with our API endpoints and either `jq` or `xmlstarlet` to process the return based on the type response that is given by the endpoint.
 In both cases we use the Unix shell pipe `|` to redirect the output of the `curl` command into the next for processing.

 ## API `Get` Requests
-A tool for transfering data via URL, the `curl  ` command allows use to interact with API endpoints from the command line.
-A full-featured tool, the `curl` command  has built-in functionality to work with *most* types of API endpoint and authenitication schemes.
+A tool for transferring data via URL, the `curl  ` command allows use to interact with API endpoints from the command line.
+A full-featured tool, the `curl` command  has built-in functionality to work with *most* types of API endpoint and authentication schemes.
 While our examples using the Yale University Library Voyager API is does not require authentication, the full manual of usage options are available on the command line by entering `man curl`

-Using the Voyager API we enter the command `curl` followed the URL for the Bibliographic item with the isbn 9780415704953
+Using the Voyager API we enter the command `curl` followed the URL for the Bibliographic item with the ISBN 9780415704953

 ~~~
 $ curl https://libapp.library.yale.edu/VoySearch/GetBibItem?isxn=9780415704953